AlaskaAirlines/WC-Generator/docs/auroLabsMinors.md

     </div>
   </auro-accordion>
   <auro-accordion id="newWork" chromeless noProfile>
-    <span slot="trigger" class="trigger">7.
-Is there a getting started guide? </span>
+    <span slot="trigger" class="trigger">10.
+Is there more to this getting started guide? </span>
     <div class="lightText">
       <p>This is just the tip of the iceberg.
-There are a lot of nooks and crannies when working with Auro's web component generator.
-It is highly recommended that you review our <auro-hyperlink href="https://auro.alaskaair.com/getting-started/developers/generator/getting-started" relative>Getting Started</auro-hyperlink> guide.</p>
+There are a lot of nooks and crannies when working with Auro's web component generator.</p>
-      <p>Along with the guide to getting started, we would also recommend the following:</p>
+      <p>Along with this guide to getting started, we would also recommend the following:</p>
       <ul>
         <li><auro-hyperlink href="https://lit-element.polymer-project.org/guide/templates" target="_blank">LitElement docs</auro-hyperlink></li>
         <li><auro-hyperlink href="https://auro.alaskaair.com/contributing">Auro's contributing Guidelines</auro-hyperlink></li>